Kindle Unlimited alternatives

 2015.
 Kindle Unlimited will pay authors get paid based on the number of pages consumer reads

-Amazon has announced significant changes to its payment structure for authors participating in the Kindle Unlimited program, which operates similarly to Netflix, allowing readers to borrow an unlimited number of books for a monthly fee of $10.
-Starting from July 1, authors will receive payment based on the number of pages readers actually consume.
-Previously, Amazon compensated authors based on whether a reader reached the 10% mark in a book, regardless of its length.
-Following this calculation, a shared revenue pool was distributed among authors.
-However, some independent authors exploited the system by publishing numerous shorter books, thereby earning equal or even greater revenue than authors with fewer titles but longer page counts.
+Amazon announced plans to significantly alter the way it compensates authors enrolled in its Kindle Unlimited program, the Netflix-like service that allows readers to pay a flat fee ($10) to borrow an unlimited number of books each month.
+Starting July 1, authors will be compensated based on the number of pages read by consumers.
+Previously, Amazon paid authors based on whether a reader had reached the 10% mark in a book, regardless of its length.
+After this was calculated, a general revenue pool was distributed among authors.
+However, some independent authors figured out how to exploit the system by publishing a larger number of shorter books, thus earning the same, or sometimes more, revenue than those with fewer, but longer, titles.

 2014.
 Amazon launched own ebook subscription service Kindle Unlimited